mcfilib/filib.github.io/posts/2015-03-03-my-technology-radar.md

 *trial*

 I've used Chef and found the experience frustrating.
-I'm hoping Ansible turns out to be a smaller and simpler automation solution.
-I'm piloting it at work by writing a playbook to manage deployment and provisioning of a small Haskell web service.
+I'm trialling Ansible to see if turns out to be a smaller and simpler automation solution by piloting it at work.
+I'm doing this by writing a playbook to manage deployment and provisioning of a small Haskell web service that I wrote.

 <http://www.ansible.com>